ISO 50001 Energy Management

-Compressed air is used in pneumatics (including air tools, HVAC control systems and pneumatic posts), vehicle propulsion, some refrigeration systems, air-start systems in engines, conveying, controls and actuators, automated equipment and spraying cooling.
+Compressed air is used in pneumatics (including air tools, HVAC control systems, and pneumatic posts), vehicle propulsion, refrigeration systems, air-start systems in engines, conveying, controls and actuators, automated equipment, and spraying cooling.

 Compressed Air Flow Monitoring

-Industrial air compressors use more electricity than most other types of equipment and regularly account for as much as a third of the energy consumption in an industrial plant.
-A TMFM can be used with energy management systems, to help determine the optimal number of compressor units needed in operation, at any given time.
+Industrial air compressors use more electricity than most other equipment types and regularly account for a third of the energy consumption in an industrial plant.
+A TMFM can be used with energy management systems to help determine the optimal number of compressor units needed in operation, at any given time.
 This is determined by evaluating excessive air consumption and ascertaining the compressed air usage time of day.